deepayankundu6/CustomerManagementSystem/README.md

-Project:Customer Management System
+#Project: Customer Management System

 This project is made to mange customer records of an organization.

-Software stack:
+#Software stack:
-Database : MongoDB
+1) Database : MongoDB
-Backend: Nodejs 12 ,expressjs
+2) Backend: Nodejs 12 ,expressjs
-Frontend:Angular 9
+3) Frontend:Angular 9

 ***********************************************************************************************************************************
-To run the project:
+#To run the project:

 1) Installation:-